-8.3 Concurrent Incremental CF

-The microbenchmark runs mutator threads allocating and deallocating objects from 16B to 16KB randomly.
+8.3.
+Concurrent Incremental CF. The microbenchmark runs mutator threads allocating and deallocating objects from 16B to 16KB randomly, where 90% of the allocated objects are smaller than 64B [16].
 The threads operate on global size classes.

 Figure 12(a) shows that the allocation throughput decreases with decreasing compaction increments ι since the incremental compaction overhead increases, due to an increasing number of lock acquire/release operations, administrative data updates, and memory copy interruptions.
-System latency, shown in Figure 12(b), tends to decrease, measurably if page-block sizes larger than around 512B are involved, with decreasing ι .
+System latency, shown in Figure 12(b), tends to decrease measurably if page-block sizes larger than around 512B are involved, with decreasing ι .
 Here, we ran one mutator thread with higher priority than seven other mutator threads, periodically yielding to avoid starvation, and measured the maximum time the higher-priority thread spent in the atomic portion of any incremental compaction operation.
 True system latency that includes the wait time for locking was too noisy with the version of Linux we used.
 Transient size-class fragmentation, which is bounded by the number of threads, generally increases slightly with increasing ι as shown in Figure 12(c).

-9 Conclusions
+9. Conclusions

-Compact-fit is an explicit, dynamic memory management system that allows, through the notion of partial and incremental compaction, formally relating fragmentation, compaction, throughput, and latency when managing contiguous pieces of memory.
+Compact-fit is an explicit, dynamic heap management system that allows, through the notion of partial and incremental compaction, formally relating fragmentation, compaction, throughput, and latency when managing contiguous blocks of memory.
 We have studied this relationship, formally and experimentally.
 All versions of CF can be made concurrent and scalable with partial compaction being only a constant factor.
-Scalability rather depends on the degree of sharing and synchronization mechanisms, similar to other memory management systems.
+Scalability rather depends on the degree of sharing and synchronization mechanisms, similar to other heap management systems.